Blog /

 Minimum permit age14

-Permit hold period6 months
+Minimum hold period6 months

 Supervisor minimum age21

-Driver education requiredYes
+Driver education requiredNo

-Your supervising driver must be at least 21 years old and have a valid driver’s license.
-They need to sit in the front passenger seat and be ready to take over at any time.
+Your supervising driver must be at least 21 and hold a valid license.

-Tracking your hours
+Tracking your driving hours

 How many supervised driving hours does Arkansas require?